moondance-labs/tanssi/README.md

 - __Frontier template__: Which ressembles a moonbeam-alike chain, with all pallets necessary for evm and ethereum compatibility

+- __Hous3 template__: Which ressembles a DREX-alike chain, with all pallets necessary for evm and ethereum private compatibility

 ### Build container-chain nodes (full nodes only, not collators)
 These nodes will only act as full nodes, but not as collators since these are offered by Tanssi: